dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/RowId.md

 </div>
 ## Examples

-This statement selects the unique row address and salary of all records in the employees database in the engineering department:
+This statement selects the unique row address and display name of all outfielders in the `Players` table who play for the Giants:

 <div class="preWrapper" markdown="1">
     splice> SELECT ROWID, DisplayName, Position